 While each performance area, forest value and indicator is presented separately, the framework recognises that each indicator may relate to one or more performance area.

-To demonstrate our performance symbols are used in the Seeing Report to reflect progress towards meeting the stated objectives.
-In addition our performance in meeting these objectives in relation to the last reporting period is also shown through symbols used in the appendices.
+To demonstrate our performance symbols are used in the Performance tables at the beginning of each section to reflect progress towards meeting the stated objectives.